Trematoda: Eusociality

+Soldiers are smaller, more mobile, and develop along a different pathway than sexually mature reproductives.
+One big difference is their mouthparts (pharynx), which are five times as big as those of the reproductives.
+They make up nearly a quarter of the volume of the soldier.
+These soldiers don't have a germinal mass, can't metamorphose to be reproductive, and are, therefore, obligately sterile.

+Soldiers are readily distinguished from the immature and mature reproductive worms.
+Soldiers are more aggressive than reproductives, attacking heterospecific trematodes that infect their host in vitro.
+Interestingly, H. pumilio soldiers do not attack conspecifics from other colonies.

+The soldiers are not evenly distributed throughout the host body.
+They're found in the highest numbers in the basal visceral mass, where competing trematodes tend to multiply during the early phase of infection.
+This strategic positioning allows them to effectively defend against invaders, similar to how soldier distribution patterns are seen in other animals with defensive castes.

+They "appear to be an obligately sterile physical caste, akin to that of the most advanced social insects".
+Reflecting on their use for understanding the evolution of animal social castes, one review commented, "trematodes are a lineage for sociobiologists to keep a careful watch on!"

 Infections

 Trematodes can cause disease in many types of vertebrates, including mammals, birds, reptiles, and fish.
 Cattle and sheep can become infected by eating contaminated food.
 These infections lead to a reduction in milk or meat production, which can be of significant economic importance to the livestock industry.

 Human trematode infections are most common in Asia, Africa and Latin America.
 However, trematodes can be found anywhere where untreated human waste is used as fertilizer.
 Humans can be infected by trematodes by immersion in or ingestion of contaminated water, or by consuming raw or undercooked contaminated animals or plants.

+Treatment

 Albendazole can be used to treat clonorchiasis and opisthorchiasis.
 Triclabendazole is often used to treat fasciolosis, and may also be useful in the treatment of paragonimiasis and dicrocoeliasis.
 Praziquantel is effective in the treatment of all diseases caused by flukes (clonorchiasis, dicrocoeliasis, echinostomiasis, fasciolopsiasis, fasciolosis, gastrodiscoidiasis, heterophyiasis, metagonimiasis, opisthorchiasis, paragonimiasis, and schistosomiasis).